-In April 2007 an Advisory Council was formed to review the draft Minnesota Department of Health (MDH) Delegation Agreement for Environmental Health Services.
+In April 2007 an Advisory Council was formed to review the draft Minnesota Department of Health (MDH) Delegation Agreement for Food, Pools, Lodging Services.
 The Advisory Council recommended formation of a workgroup to compile a best practices manual to accompany the Delegation Agreement.

 The Manual is the result of that recommendation, and the product of several writing groups made of more than sixty state and local public health staff.
 The Manual is seen as a living document that will be revised, refreshed and augmented over time to reflect changes in science, practice, and the demands of the profession of environmental health.